saroun/simres/INSTALL.md

 - Java3D package
 see `submodules/simresUI/README.md` for instructions.

 Run the script `build.sh`.
 This will perform all necessary steps: configure, compile and install SIMRES to ./distr.
 See the content of `build.sh` for the make commands which can also be used to build the core, PGPLOT driver and GUI separately.
-After execution of the script, it should be possible to run SIMRES by executing `./distr/startGUI`.
+After execution of the script, it should be possible to run SIMRES by executing `./distr/simres`.
+For running a test in command mode, execute e.g. `./distr/simres -test 0`.
 For building a binary package, see the [last section](#"building-of-binary-distribution-packages") below.

 ## Building of binary distribution packages